Shoulder pain at night is a common problem that can affect people in different ways.

 There may even be a combination of the two!
 There are also some medical conditions that tend to cause more pain at night e.g. rheumatoid arthritis and cancer, but these are rare and would usually be accompanied by other symptoms such as widespread pain, feeling unwell and unexplained weight-loss.

-Let’s have a look at the most common causes of shoulder pain that get worse at night.
+So let’s have a look at the most common causes of shoulder pain at night and how to treat them:

 Shoulder bursitis is a common cause of shoulder pain at night.
 Bursa are small fluid-filled sacs that sit between two structures e.g. bones and tendons.
 They provide cushioning and a smooth, friction-free surface to allow the shoulder to move freely.